SiriusMe/Serendipity/poems.md

 ## POEMS
 ---
-<br/> Just some random thoughts that comes to my mind!!
+<br/> Just some random thoughts that come to my mind!!

 <br>